susam/devil/README.md

 Multiple Devil Keys
 -------------------

-While this package provides the comma as the default and the only Devil key, nothing stops you from extending the mode map to support multiple Devil keys.
+While this package provides the comma (`,`) as the default and the only Devil key, nothing stops you from extending the mode map to support multiple Devil keys.
 Say, you decide that in addition to activating Devil with `,` which also plays the role of `C-`, you also want to activate Devil with `.` which must now play the role of `M-`.
-To achieve such a result, you could tuse this initialization code as a starting point and then customise it further based on your
+To achieve such a result, you could use this initialization code as a starting point and then customise it further based on your
 requirements: